 Court intervention in arbitration is generally rare because arbitration itself is an alternative to the judicial system.
 The Federal Arbitration Act ("FAA") establishes a policy that favours enforcement of arbitration agreements and expressly limits a court's ability to intervene in a proceeding.
-However, courts sometimes intervene for procedural reasons, for example, in selecting an arbitrator when an unplanned third-party enters or when a multi-party arbitration is consolidated.
-Similarly, a court may force arbitration if there is a prior, mutual arbitration agreement one party refuses to abide by.
+There is, however, legislation pending in Congress which would amend the FAA and restrict mandatory arbitration agreements.
+Courts do sometimes intervene in arbitration for procedural reasons; for example, in selecting an arbitrator when an unplanned third party enters or when a multi-party arbitration is consolidated.

+Similarly, a court may force arbitration if there is a prior, mutual arbitration agreement one party refuses to follow.